oncework/codeexpander/README.md

 # CodeExpander

-> 🔥🔥🔥 Codeexpander is being refactored to version v4, so stay tuned! ! !, If you have any experience issues, write it on the issue.
-(Codeexpander v4 正在重构中，有体验问题先写到issue， 到时候一并处理。)

 `CodeExpander` is a cross-platform cloud synchronization development tool for developers that includes input enhancement(`Text expander`), `code snippet management`.
 It saves and manages text or script snippets that require repeated input and can be expanded automatically by setting abbreviations.

 All snippets can be synchronized to the clip management of `Localization`,` Github`, `码云` platform, with unlimited public / private clips, grouping, cloud synchronization, online editing, and sharing with others.